 Consultancies and/or direct employment

-- Employed by Bangor University in the School of Natural Sciences, teaching masters’ level courses in areas related to food security, climate change, agriculture and the environment.
+- Retired from Bangor University School of Natural Sciences, where he taught masters’ level courses in areas related to food security, climate change, agriculture and the environment.

-- Member of Management Board of the Agrifood Training Partnership, a consortium of 8 UK universities funded by the BBSRC to provide advanced training to the UK agrifood and environment sectors.
+- Former member of the Management Board of the Agrifood Training Partnership, a consortium of 8 UK universities funded by the BBSRC to provide advanced training to the UK Agrifood and environment sectors.

-- Provides project screening advice to a charity – Size of Wales – focused on the protection of tropical rainforests and their communities.
+Provides occasional project screening advice to a charity – Size of Wales – focused on the protection of tropical rainforests and their communities.

 - Owns shares directly held in Anglesey Mining PLC.